Kalashnikov Concern AMB-17: Operating mechanism

 The AMB-17, unlike previous firearms in current use with the Russian military, differentiates itself by employing two receivers that connect on a hinge instead of a single stamped receiver with a lid.
 To do this, the upper receiver itself is made from polymer and steel reinforcements, while the lower receiver along with its magazine housing is made entirely from polymer, and connected to the upper receiver by two captive take down cross-pins, reducing the weight of the firearm significantly and allowing for easier access into the internal operation.
 The gas operated action uses a short stroke gas piston and rotary bolt which locks with three radial lugs on the bolt head, similar to previous 9×39mm compact assault rifles, such as the VSK-94.
 The bolt carrier within the upper receiver is almost streamline by design raising it towards the bolt group reducing both bolt friction and felt user recoil.

 Ammunition

-Additionally, the 9×39mm cartridge is very effective at penetrating body armor.
-It is equipped with a hardened steel or tungsten tip and can penetrate a 6 mm high-density steel plate at 100 m; a 2 mm steel plate or a standard army helmet can be fully penetrated at 500 m; however, its effective range is under 400 m.
+The 9×39mm cartridge is very effective at penetrating body armour.
+The SP-6 cartridge type features a hardened steel or tungsten tip and can penetrate a 6 mm high-density steel plate at 100 m; a 2 mm steel plate or a standard army helmet can be fully penetrated at 500 m; however, its effective range is under 400 m.